lvgl/lvgl/docs/porting/indev.rst

      else data->state = LV_INDEV_STATE_RELEASED;
    }

-Using Buttons with Encoder Logic
+Using buttons with Encoder logic
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In addition to standard encoder behavior, you can also utilize its logic